 cassandra -v

-For major version upgrades (e.g., 4.1 to 5.0), consult the official Apache Cassandra documentation for migration procedures.
-Major upgrades may require data format migrations and configuration changes.
+For major version upgrades, such as 4.1 to 5.0, consult the official Apache Cassandra installation documentation and the matching upgrade notes before changing the repository suite.
+Major upgrades can require data format migrations, configuration changes, and rolling cluster planning.

 Remove Apache Cassandra